 About Henk Pander

 Born in the Netherlands in 1937, Henk Pander joined his father, artist Jacob (Jaap), on drawing and watercolor painting expeditions.
-Pander enrolled at Amsterdam’s Rijksacademie in 1956, received training in drawing and painting and was educated about Dutch art.
+Pander enrolled at Amsterdam’s Rijksacademie in 1956.
+There, he received training in drawing and painting and got an education in Dutch art.

-Pander created two pieces of artwork that hang in the Capitol: a portrait of Governor Tom McCall in 1982, and a portrait of Governor John Kitzhaber in 2009.
-Governor Ted Kulongoski honored Pander with the Governor’s Arts Award in 2005.
+Pander created two pieces of artwork that hang in the Capitol.
+One is a portrait of Governor Tom McCall in 1982, and another is a portrait of Governor John Kitzhaber in 2009.
+Governor Ted Kulongoski honored him with the Governor’s Arts Award in 2005.